 You must register with the Office of Attorney Registration, pay the required fee and take the Oath of Admission to be sworn in as an attorney licensed to practice law in Colorado.
+Click here for more information on taking the Oath of Admission.

 If you passed the bar exam, information will be posted on our website under Bar Exam Results explaining the pre-registration requirements for participation in the Admission Ceremony.

 No. A ceremony is held for those who passed the most recent bar exam.
 Pre-registration is required.
-Successful Colorado bar exam candidates from earlier exam administrations, as well as On Motion and UBE Score Transfer applicants must take the oath of admission individually through the Office of Attorney Registration.
+Successful Colorado bar exam candidates from earlier exam administrations, as well as On Motion and UBE Score Transfer applicants must take the oath of admission through the Office of Attorney Registration.

 See Taking the Oath.